winitzki/scall/tutorial/programming_dhall.md

 let b = 2
 in a + b  -- This is a complete program that evaluates to 3.
 ```
+Because of this syntax, Dhall programs often have the form `let ... let ... let ... in ...`, where the "`in`" occurs only at the end.

-Because of this syntax, we will write snippets of Dhall code in the form `let a = ...` without the trailing `in`.
+We will write snippets of Dhall code in the form `let a = ...` without the trailing `in`.
-It is implied that all those `let` declarations are part of a larger Dhall program.
+It is implied that all those `let` declarations are part of a larger program with "`in`" somewhere at the end.

 When we are working with the Dhall interpreter, we may write a standalone `let` declaration.
 The syntax is `:let`.